msequeir/portfolio-msequeir/docs/blogs/blog1.md

 - Third-Party Integrators etc.

 ## Conclusion:
-RESTful APIs are a fundamental part of the modern day technology and have enabled seamless communication between clients and servers.
+RESTful APIs are a fundamental part of modern day technology and have enabled seamless communication between clients and servers.
 Their scalability, simplicity, and wide-spread usage have made them a technology of the present and definitely one that will be prevalent in the future.
 The next time you are using your favorite web app, just know that RESTful APIs are probably working under the hood!